brk-a/LearnARM/0x00-learn_asm/14-debugging_using_gdb.md

         6. `x/10c $r1` -->  examine 10 units of memory starting at the address stored in `r1` and show the contents in character format (ascii text, with ascii code)
         7. `x/15d $r1` -->  examine 15 units of memory starting at the address stored in `r1` and show the contents in decimal format

-        for the string _hello, world_, the following will apprear
+        for the string _hello, world_ the following will apprear

 |0x01|0x02|0x03|0x04|0x05|0x06|0x07|0x08|0x09|0x0a|0x0b|0x0c| 0x0d|0x0e| 0x0f| 0x10|
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|